nxp-auto-linux/ipc-shm/sample/README.rst

 1. If sample was built manually, copy ipc-shm-dev.ko and ipc-shm-sample.ko in rootfs

-2. Boot Linux: for silicon, see section "How to boot" from Auto Linux BSP user manual.
-For pre-silicon read only the VDK related section.
+2. Boot Linux: see section "How to boot" from Auto Linux BSP user manual.

 3. Insert IPCF kernel modules after Linux boot::